failattu/vsaa-exitgames-webhooks/README.md

 [restify-oauth2](https://github.com/domenic/restify-oauth2) and
 [node-mysql-json-server](https://github.com/frodefi/node-mysql-json-server).

 This project depends on several npm packages.
-Make sure you have npm packages restify, restify-oauth2, underscore, crypto and mysql installed before trying to run it.
+Make sure you have npm packages restify, restify-oauth2, underscore, crypto, sharedmemory and mysql/mongodb installed before trying to run it.

+v.0.0.3
+---
+* Clustering and memory sharing between workers
+* Support for MongoDB and MSSQL

 v.0.0.2
 ---